 He bought 5000 gauges on the spot and we both tumbled out to the car, high fiving each other, or whatever one did as an equivalent gesture in those days.

 I told him that had been an inspired approach and asked what had put the thought in his head in the first place.
 He told me to take a look at all the cars parked alongside the building: all of them, without exception, had totally bald tyres.
 Place that fact alongside an enterprising traffic police department, and you have a ready market for tread depth gauges.
 Who’d have thought it?
 Well, Mr Patel of Patel Enterprises, Tanzania for one.

 Fortunately I was leaving Dar es Salaam the following morning bound for Kenya, so I did not have to face the ire of the hundreds of motorists I was leaving behind in Dar who would soon be facing the prospect of clutching traffic violation tickets, and witnessing Mr Murphy and his team trousering handfuls of Tanzanian Shillings as the new unofficial regulations were enforced.

-This taught me a huge lesson in the importance of understanding the local market, and that your customer may not be where you expect to find them.
+This taught me a huge lesson in the importance for an export sales manager of understanding the local market, and that your customer may not be where you expect to find them.
 In my book we look at channels to market in terms of agents and distributors, but this was a great example of the value of a well informed and connected partner on the ground.
 I would never have been able to unearth this opportunity, or to get in to see the Chief of Traffic Police in Dar, on my own.

 You can buy a copy of Doug’s book for £9.99 from Amazon https://amzn.to/2qLYJjN